apache/beam/contributor-docs/code-change-guide.md

 * A **huge** plugin `buildSrc/src/main/groovy/org/apache/beam/gradle/BeamModulePlugin` manages everything.

-Then, in each java project or subproject, the `build.gradle` file starts with:
+In each java project or subproject, the `build.gradle` file starts with:

 ```groovy